 The module’s LINK OUT socket enables it (and optionally a second Rhythm Sequencer) to cooperate closely with an Adroit Melody Sequencer.
+Indeed the Melody Sequence module requires at least one Rhythm Sequencer to be connected in order to operate.

-As well as regular gate and velocity programming the module allows for voltage control of the probability of gate firing, ratcheting (repeats of notes) and gate duration.
+The Rhythm Sequence allows for voltage control of the probability of gate firing, ratcheting (repeats of notes) and gate duration.
 This voltage control can be done synchronously so that it is possible to control the probability, ratcheting and gate duration of each step independently.

 Ties between adjacent steps and over bar boundaries are also supported.